 We can think of workloads as portable and abstracted from their execution environments, centering on supporting running applications that meet customer needs rather than complex assemblages of software that depend on diverse execution environments.

 Such workload centricity simplifies the modernization challenge.
-Companies can run old applications whenever doing so meets the customer need as part of a modern architectural context that takes advantage of today’s cloud-native IT benefits.
+Companies can run old applications whenever doing so meets the customer's needs as part of a modern architectural context that takes advantage of today’s cloud-native IT benefits.

 At the same time, adding new capabilities to existing applications or running workloads consisting of all-new applications (or any combination thereof) becomes a practical reality.
 This is especially true when the organization uses low-code to support the variety of application development needs such modernization requires.